 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2014 for the unsafe condition.
-The owner requested a hearing on the NOV and appears to be working to the resolve the unsafe condition.
+The owner requested a hearing on the NOV and in 2014 was working to resolve the unsafe condition.
+In 2015, the owner returned the dam to a safe condition.